-More than 70 people came to celebrate the 10th anniversary of the Division of Continuing Education’s (DCE) Professional Development Programs (PDP) with the opening of the program’s new classroom space, executive breakout rooms, and state-of-the-art multimedia studio in Harvard Square.
+More than 70 people came to celebrate the 10th anniversary of the Division of Continuing Education’s (DCE) Professional & Executive Development (PED) with the opening of the program’s new classroom space, executive breakout rooms, and state-of-the-art multimedia studio in Harvard Square.
 Located at One Brattle Square, the ribbon-cutting represented the culmination of years of work, design, construction, and planning, much of which came together remotely during the height of the pandemic.

 “This new space represents so much of what we do at DCE,” said Nancy Coleman, dean of the Division of Continuing Education and University Extension.
 “I am hopeful and excited about the lives we will begin to touch because of this new space.”

-The women behind the Professional Development Program, Carol Stuckey (from left), Mary Higgins, and Margaret Andrews, were joined by PDP Director Linda Cross (back to the camera).
+The women behind PED, Carol Stuckey (from left), Mary Higgins, and Margaret Andrews, were joined by PED Director Linda Cross (back to the camera).
 “This new space represents so much of what we do at DCE,” said Dean Nancy Coleman, who cut the ribbon.

-PDPs have grown in the last 10 years.
+PED has grown in the last 10 years.
 The program has generated considerable revenue for DCE while also keeping in line with demand from professionals and employers, and increasing its reach to learners internationally.
-The pandemic did affect attendance slightly, but it also allowed PDPs to move online, Director Linda Cross said.
+The pandemic did affect attendance slightly, but it also allowed PED to move online, Director Linda Cross said.
 In 2019, the program served 2,900 participants from 100 countries and all 50 states.

 Pierre Julien, computer labs manager for DCE, explained the logistical challenges of trying to design and build the space during the pandemic, when there was limited access to campus.
 Without being able to be in the same place as colleagues, drawing out plans and discussing technological needs proved to be difficult.